nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This allows users to use the feature as they wish.
 For example, although the standard intended usage is for users to enter just the digits of a phone number (e.g. `98765432`), they are also allowed to enter a value such as `65432109 (office); 98765432 (mobile)`.
 However, this flexibility may result in users accidentally entering invalid phone numbers, such as `9876p/5432`.
-Therefore, if users enter a phone number that does not contain only digits, we plan to display an additional warning message for commands like `add` and `edit`, so that users may check if their specifying of such a value is intentional.
+Therefore, if users enter a phone number that does not contain only 3-15 digits, we plan to display an additional warning message for commands like `add` and `edit`, so that users may check if their specifying of such a value is intentional.
 Users may then press enter again to confirm the command's execution, or edit the command.
 The added need to confirm non-standard phone numbers nudges users towards using the alternate contacts feature for additional phone numbers instead.

+1. Currently, alternate contacts do not allow spaces in the "type" portion, and do not allow special characters such as `@` in the "username" portion.
+We plan to allow spaces in the "type" portion for added flexibility.
+We also plan to allow special characters in the "username" portion, by allowing username values which match existing phone number/email validation.
-We also plan to allow even more flexibility, by allowing phone number values to optionally start with a `+` before the required digits.
+Similarly, we would also allow all phone numbers to optionally start with the special character `+` before the required digits.